Bottom bracket Complete Collection

 non-curved inner face - square taper

-Square taper is a bottom bracket standard.
-The corresponding frame shell standard is BSA/ISO threaded, which specifies a 68mm/73mm shell width, 1.37 inch BB shell ID, and 1.37in*24TPI threads.
 Under square taper BB standard, we can find so many different types of bottom brackets.
-They have different spindle lengths, such as square taper for 110.5 / 113 / 118 / 120 / 122.5 / 124.5 / 126 / 127.5mm spindle length.
+They have different spindle lengths, such as square taper for 110.5/113/118/120/122.5/124.5/126/127.5 mm spindle length.
 Manufacturers will not assign a name to each square taper with a different spindle length.
 Just use “square taper + (shell width) + (spin length)” as the keyword when you try to look for the specific square taper on Amazon.
+For instance, use ‘square taper with 113 mm spindle‘.

-(3) splined bottom bracket – Octalink and others
+(3) splined bottom bracket – bottom bracket types originally from Shimano

-Before the appearance of Octalink, the diameter of the spindle was always 16mm.
+Before the appearance of Octalink, the diameter of the spindle was always 16 mm.
 Increasing the diameter of the spindle is considered an effective way to improve the overall stiffness of the BB system.
-For this reason, Shimano launched Shimano Octalink based on the square taper.
-Octalink replaced the 16mm spindle with a 22mm hollow spindle.
+For this reason, Shimano launched one of its own bottom bracket types Shimano Octalink based on the square taper.
+Octalink replaced the 16 mm spindle with a 22 mm hollow spindle.
 8 splines on the 2 spindle ends are used to increase the joint capacity of the connection between the spindle and the cranks.
 As you can see, the differences between square taper and Shimano Octalink are the diameter of the spindle and the 8-spline design at both ends of it.

 You can tell from its name that Shimano Octalink has 8 spines.
 Other manufacturers then launched ISIS bottom brackets (10 lines) and Power Spline bottom brackets (12 lines) to avoid Shimano’s patents.
 These bottom brackets are collectively referred to as splined bottom brackets. (see above)